kubernetes/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 #### Container Runtime

-Docker EE-basic 18.09 is required on Windows Server 2019 / 1809 nodes for Kubernetes.
+Docker EE-basic 18.09 or 19.03 is required on Windows Server 2019 / 1809 nodes for Kubernetes.
 This works with the dockershim code included in the kubelet.

-Additional runtimes such as CRI-ContainerD may be supported in later Kubernetes versions.
+{{< feature-state for_k8s_version="v1.17" state="alpha" >}}
+Kubernetes 1.17 introduces alpha-level support for the upcoming ContainerD 1.4 release.
+For more information on testing this alpha release, see: TODO

 #### Persistent Storage